robertjcumming/matpigui/README.txt

 It is designed for interactive use - after creating a panel hover the mouse near the edge where the panel is (for 2 seconds) and the panel will appear.
 You can fix it in position using the pin.

-%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-%%% FILE IO Capabilities %%%
-%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-The toolbox has the following FILEIO capabilites:

-muigetfile - customisable uigetfile dialog (run time customisation of file retrieval + progress bar updates on loading) muiputfile - customisable uiputfile dialog (run time customisation of file saving + progress bar updates on loading) fastsave   - improved saving of network files* fastread   - improved loading of network files*

-* PC Only - Network performance is usually slower than reading locally - improvements cannot be guaranteed but in all our testing it is faster for large files.

-See details below and example_fileIO

-Other examples:
-data = muigetfile ( @example_ReadRoutine_01 )
-data = muigetfile ( @example_ReadRoutine_02 )
-muiputfile ( @example_WriteRoutine_01, rand(10) )
-muiputfile ( @example_WriteRoutine_02, rand(10) )

 %%%%%%%%%%%%%%%%%%%%%%%%